HiroAgustin/generator-jekyll-utils/README.md

 ## Options

-You can also write the **title** in the arguments: `yo jekyll-utils:page About Me`.
+Write the *TITLE* in the arguments: `yo jekyll-utils:page About Me`.

-Passing the `--skip-greeting` flag hides Yeoman ☹.
+Use the `--skip-greeting` flag to hide Yeoman ☹.

 ## Support